 6. What is a transaction code?

 A transaction code is a shortcut to an SAP transaction (or activity, such as Posting an Invoice, Creating a Sales Order, Changing a Customer Record, etc.).
 In the early SAP versions, transaction codes were 4 characters long (i.e. VA01 – Create Sales Order).
-However, over the years SAP realized it would eventually run out of possible combinations and thus, transaction codes can now be of any length.
+However, over the years SAP realized it would eventually run out of possible combinations, and thus, transaction codes can now be of any length.

-The advantages of using transaction codes is that they are much faster than starting the transactions via the very large SAP menu tree instead.
+The advantage of using transaction codes is that they are much faster than starting the transactions via the very large SAP menu tree instead.
 Most SAP users typically run 10-30 transaction codes as part of their business role and thus, tend to remember the transaction codes quickly.

 7. What is ABAP?